How to help someone with dementia look after their oral health

 How sugar affects oral health

 Eating too much sugar is bad for anyone’s teeth.
 In fact, it’s one of the main causes of tooth decay.
-But for people with dementia, it poses a greater threat, as they may not be able to consciously check what they’re eating.
+For people with dementia, it poses an even greater threat, as they may not be able to consciously check what they’re eating.
 As a carer, you should monitor what they eat to make sure they’re following a healthy diet.

 A person with dementia might not be able to make proper meals, but still might wander into the kitchen to snack.
 Try to avoid stocking the cupboards with too much sugary food, and offer them these snacks instead: